 - Write a meta description for every page of your website and each blog post you publish.
 This is a short summary of your page’s content that will display in the search results.
 Make sure that your meta description is compelling and engaging, and that it also includes your keyword.

-- Use keywords within headings!
+- Use heading tags!
 Headings are pieces of text that appear larger and bolder on the page.
 Within the HTML coding of your text, use <h1>, <h2>, or <h3> tags.
 Keep in mind that <h1> tags give the text more weight as keywords than <h2> or <h3> tags.
-Therefore, only use the <h1> tag once so you don’t dilute the text.
+Therefore, only use the <h1> tag once (preferably for the main header) so you don’t dilute the text.

 - Optimise your job pages – after all, this is the page you want your candidates to end up on!